GabrielBrasileiro/star-wars-jetpack/README.md

 * __Shared__

-  This module contains all shared methods and common classes in project, in my case the mapper are used in bounders of modules.
+  This module contains all shared methods and common classes in the project, in my case the mapper is used in bounders of modules.

 ** Extension methods are applied to their respective layer using internal modifier, making them invisible to others layers.

 ## Gradle
-In project we have some gradle scripts representing a default setup for respective layer, there was created to decrease the boiler plate in scripts.
+In project we have some gradle scripts representing a default setup for respective layer, it was created to decrease the boiler plate in scripts.

 * __default-config__